Skip to main content

 What’s Happening with Career Readiness Standards?

-Career readiness has become such a major subject that the federal government has set common core standards for it.
+Career readiness has become such a major subject that the federal government has set standards for it.
 In addition, states have standards to teach as well.
 Many state standards overlap, but no two states have the exact same career readiness standards.

 On top of that, different states may require that career readiness be taught in different grades, sometimes starting as early as elementary school!